AakashMaheedar/leetcode/top 150 interview questions/README.md

 3. Remove Duplicates from Sorted Array (using sliding window)
 4. Remove Duplicates from Sorted Array II (using sliding window)
 5. Majority Element
+6. Rotate Array
+7. Best Time to Buy and Sell Stock
+8. Best Time to Buy and Sell Stock II
+9. Jump Game